DJNicoco/Comp_360_Assignment_2_Group_1/README.md

 - Start/Finish triggers that control laps and timing, and
 - A responsive HUD that displays the timer, speed, and lap progress.

-All features are integrated into one main scene (Main.tscn), where the terrain, track, road mesh/collision, weather, camera, and UI work together to simulate a complete driving experience.
+All features are integrated into MainWorld.tscn, which serves as the final root scene, replacing the old Main.tscn.

 ---